ankitpokhrel/alert.js/README.md

 Call alert box as follow
 ```
 alertjs.show({
-	heading: 'Error!',
+	title: 'Error!',
-	message: '#myCustomDialog', //must be an id
+	text: '#myCustomDialog', //must be an id
 	from: 'top',
 });
 ```